 Does Insurance Cover Custom Orthotics?

 In many cases, your insurance will provide coverage for your pair of custom orthotics.
-They may see these as a medical device that helps to improve your standard of living and helps to keep you mobile for longer than you could do without the custom orthotic in the first place.
+They may see these as a medical device that helps to improve your standard of living and keep you mobile for longer than you could do without the custom orthotic in the first place.

 You will need to check with your insurance provider.
 However, not all insurance providers will cover the cost of the orthotics.